hashishrajan/cloud-security-vulnerabilities/README.md

-# Cloud Security Vulnerabilities
+# Goal:
 List of all the Publicly disclosed vulnerabilities of Public Cloud Provider like Amazon Web Services (AWS), Microsoft Azure, Google Cloud, Oracle Cloud, IBM Cloud etc

 NOTE: This list will not cover any data breaches caused by misconfiguration

-Table of Content
+# Table of Content
+* Contribute
+* List of Cloud Security Provider Vulnerabilites
+* Useful Links

 # Contribute